 • So delicious

-So many of the ingredients are obvious and you’ll most likely have them already – flour, sugar, brown sugar, egg, baking powder and butter.
+So many of the ingredients in this strawberry rhubarb cobbler are obvious and you’ll most likely have them already – flour, sugar, brown sugar, egg, baking powder and butter.

 Ingredients for strawberry rhubarb cobbler recipe laid out on a marble benchtop.